 Drummer Kenny Buttrey said that he had a difficult time coming up with a drum part for the song.
 He asked Dylan for a suggestion, and he said “bongos”.
 Producer Bob Johnston suggested “cowbells”.
 An irritated Buttrey enlisted Kris Kristofferson, who weirdly enough was the janitor at the sessions, to hold the two instruments for him as he played.
-To Buttrey’s surprised, the sound worked!
+To Buttrey’s surprise, the sound worked.

 Dylan tinkered with the song a few times over the years.
 The vocal is more of a shout during the 1974 tour with The Band.
 In his book Bob Dylan Performing Artist, Paul Williams wrote of the ’74 tour performances.
 (Not sure I really agree, but interesting.)